Digital trees help build the city’s resilience to ongoing climate change and save citizens’ lives.

 It was the first step to implementing the tree management system in Warsaw.
 The system includes a tree rights charter, canopy map, an app for gardeners, an inventory of greenery, public information service, risk assessment, and valuation of ecosystem services.

 Urban greenspace has several environmental, social, and human health benefits.
 The lack of precise canopy estimates may hinder the quantification of these benefits.
 It has been proven that greenery in the city improves mental and physical health.

 More than 3,000 Warsaw citizens die prematurely due to poor air quality.
 The Warsaw Institute for Life Sciences has calculated how much of the harmful substances the trees have removed from the air and how much oxygen they have produced.

 The sample of 1336 trees in Warsaw has produced a value of more than 25,000 PLN (5,000 EUR).
 As there are around 9 million trees in the city, they deliver a value of more than 170 million PLN (36,5 million EUR) annually.

 Creating digital twins of urban trees also has the added value of increasing the citizens’ awareness and engagement.

 ‘It is a scalable project.
-I believe it is extremely important because it shows in numbers, which is the benefit from greenery – Glusman concluded. – It’s very easy to translate to the citizens and convince them that this is the same value as the value of great infrastructure or architecture’.
+It is extremely important because it shows in numbers, which is the benefit of greenery – Glusman concluded. – It’s very easy to translate to the citizens and convince them that this is the same value as the value of great infrastructure or architecture.